-On September 27, 2016, the Parent Company's BOD approved the sale of 22.7 million common shares previously held as treasury shares by way of block sale at a selling price of $\rat{P}193.45$ per share, with a total gross selling proceeds amounting to $\rat{P}4.4$ billion.
-The net cash proceeds amounting to $\rat{P}4.4$ billion is net of transaction costs incurred amounting to $\rat{P}27.2$ million.
-The proceeds of the said sale will be used in relation to the acquisition of CSPL.
-The excess of the total consideration received over the cost amounting to $\rat{P}4.1$ billion was treated as additional paid-in capital.
+On September 27, 2016, the Parent Company's BOD approved the sale of 22.7 million common shares previously held as treasury shares by way of block sale at a selling price of ₱193.45 per share, with a total gross selling proceeds amounting to ₱4.4 billion.
+The net cash proceeds amounting to ₱4.4 billion is net of transaction costs incurred amounting to ₱27.2 million.
+The proceeds of the said sale was used in relation to the acquisition of CSPL.
+The excess of the total consideration received over the cost amounting to ₱4.1 billion was treated as additional paid-in capital.

-The Parent Company has outstanding treasury shares of 23.5 million shares (₱341.1 million) as of December 31, 2017 and 2016, restricting the Parent Company from declaring an equivalent amount from unappropriated retained earnings as dividends.
+The Parent Company has outstanding treasury shares of 26.0 million shares (₱679.5 million) and 23.5 million shares (₱341.1 million) as of December 31, 2018 and 2017, respectively, restricting the Parent Company from declaring an equivalent amount from unappropriated retained earnings as dividends.